ajsobrino700/notes/tmux/README.md

 Previously we speak about the feature to split the screen in several terminals, the name of those terminals is *panes*.
 It is possible to do split vertical or horizontal.
 This split will be from the current *pane*, so it is important to have the control of the focussing *pane*.
 We can do a vertical split with **ctr+b | "** and the horizontal split with **ctr+b | %**, finally we can move the focus with the same prefix and the arrow of the keyboard.
+We can change the size of our pane, it is very easy, we use the prefix and **alt+arrow** depends of the direction of the arrow the pane will resize in this direction.

 Other very important concept is *window*.
 We can create a window when we are inside of the tmux session, we execute the follow command
 ```zsh